The Evolution of God

 I wonder if perhaps something similar might be happening when children play with objects so that a pencil becomes “Mr. Pencil”, or some cloth and padding becomes a beloved teddy bear, with its own name and a promise of being preserved for years.

 I also suspect something similar might be happening in romantic love, as some part of ourselves, arising out of the right side of the brain where few words are processed, and projected onto our beloved.
-When we stop to think how intensely social our early cultures must have been, with tribes living together their whole lives, and the need to avoid conflict and strain between people so absolute, then perhaps this mechanism where we fall out of phase with ourselves, and find the gaps smoothed over outside of ourselves, may have offered its first important advantage in helping us to love one another.
+Our early cultures must have been intensely social.
+Tribes lived together their whole lives, and the need to avoid conflict and strain between people was absolute.
+When our two senses of self aren’t connected properly, we smooth over the gaps between them by connecting to beings (real or illusory) outside of ourselves.
+This mechanism may have offered its first important advantage by helping us to love one another.
 Romantic love certainly seems to involve projecting a part of ourselves onto another.
 At least, we see our lovers as we want to see them instead of seeing them as they are all too often.

 If that is true, then we should preserve the God of our experience even as the God in the brain becomes more and more apparent.
 Saint Augustine once said that if someone wanted to enrich their spiritual life but did not believe in God, they should pretend that there was a God.
 Then, he said, real faith became more possible.
 I think it would be a good thing to live in the world where people believed in God, but knew they were only pretending, received all the benefits and comforts that prayer and spiritual community can offer but, like children playing pretend, don’t mind when other people play differently.